 Once the air source heat pump unit is installed, it will be connected to the hot water cylinder.
-The unit may, depending on your existing system, easily link to your water tank with limited additional works.
+The unit may, depending on your existing system, easily link to your water tank with limited additional work.
 Larger radiator units may be needed to replace your existing radiators.

-As air source heat pumps have very few moving parts, they require less ongoing maintenance than traditional heating systems.
+As air-source heat pumps have very few moving parts, they require less ongoing maintenance than traditional heating systems.
 We recommend an annual service to ensure that your system is running at its optimum efficiency.

 From initial enquiry to ongoing service and maintenance, we are on hand to answer questions and guide you through the process of your installation.

 Renovating a 1970s property and replacing oil for air